-We have digital radiography to enhance our knowledge of checking your pet's mouth.
-We have purchased in 2012 specialized equipment to deal with our exotic patients who have very different dental problems than our canine, feline and avian or reptile friends.
+We have Digital Dental radiography to enhance our knowledge of checking your pet's mouth.
+Since 2012, we have had specialized equipments to deal with our exotic patients who have very different dental problems than our canine, feline and avian or reptile friends.
 Their mouths are really, really small so our fiber-optic handpieces help visualize their problems and correct them with less trauma and therefore less pain.

 Speaking of pain we feel it is imperative to medicate our friends for dental pain.
 This can be accomplished by using nerve blocks along with general anesthesia and post-dental medications.